ZechsChan/ZechsChan/README.md

-Hi there,I'm Zechs, a little rookie in programming
+Hi,I'm Zechs, a little rookie in programming
 ---------------OvO----------------